 - Baggage carts (single or return)

-On the Kanzel/Salzgäb piste, there is the TFI Snowpark – with kicker lines, rail line and halfpipe
+On the Kanzel/Salzgäb piste, there is the TFI Snowpark — with kicker lines, rail lines and halfpipe

-Spending Christmas skiing in Bettmeralp was just perfect for our family holiday.
+Spending Christmas skiing in Bettmeralp was a perfect family holiday.

 Fortunately, we had an excellent ski instructor, Marcus Rahm, from Snow Passion.
-He collected us daily from the chalet and made us feel extremely comfortable on the slopes.
+He collected us daily from the chalet in his snowmobile and made us feel confident and comfortable on the slopes.